Jeimer Candelario Player Props: Nationals vs. Diamondbacks

-The Washington Nationals, including Jeimer Candelario and his .514 slugging percentage over his past 10 games, battle starting pitcher Zach Davies and the Arizona Diamondbacks at Nationals Park, Wednesday at 7:05 PM ET.
+Jeimer Candelario and his .386 on-base percentage over his past 10 games (57 points higher than his season-long percentage), will be in action for the Washington Nationals against the Arizona Diamondbacks and Merrill Kelly on June 8 at 1:05 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Diamondbacks.
+In his previous game he had a hitless performance (0-for-4) against the Diamondbacks.

 Jeimer Candelario Game Info & Props vs. the Diamondbacks